 In the following window, enter

 prodpad for the "Consumer Name".

+Now it's time to go back to ProdPad app.
+Find your integration, click on Edit Integration and authorize your login.
 Once you have completed the authorization, a list of all of your JIRA projects and issue types will be shown to you.
 Click to select one of these options.

 If you need to push ideas in ProdPad to different projects in JIRA, set these up as separate integrations.